bixb922/crank-organ/doc-software/README.md

 * Corrected errors in detailed hardware and software documentation, schematics and images
 * Added button on the MIDI configuration page to test the solenoid when installing the wiring.
 * Detection of polyphony to limit battery consumption.
 Will flash onboard RGB red briefly when limit acts.
-* German and spanish translation of many pages.
-Basic installation is english, can change to other language easily by installing language .py file.
+* German and spanish translation of most used pages.
+Configuration pages are in english.